Trends in Nursing Administration and Education

 Style of Text Citation

 References within the text should be cited as superscript numbers.
 A numbered list of references should appear at the end of each manuscript.
-References should be listed in the order in which they appear in the text.
 The names of all authors should be mentioned in each reference.

 For additional information, kindly check:

 - Author names, affiliations, email ids; corresponding author’s name, current postal and e-mail addresses, orcid id and telephone and fax number

 - Number of figures